NexPlayer/Android-SDK/getting-started.md

 ## Support for Time Shift in Live Content

-This version of the NexPlayer™ SDK introduces support for timeshifting playback in HLS Live content.
+This version of the NexPlayer SDK introduces support for timeshifting playback in HLS Live content.
 While content may be viewed live, a certain amount of time in the past or future may also be available to be played, depending on the server for the given content.
-NexPlayer™ uses the method `getSeekableRangeInfo` to determine the range within content where `seek` can be performed and thus within which playback may be timeshifted.
+NexPlayer uses the method `getSeekableRangeInfo` to determine the range within content where `seek` can be performed and thus within which playback may be timeshifted.

 Please also see **getSeekableRangeInfo()** for more information.

 ## Setting AV Synchronization

-When using NexPlayer™ to playback audio-video content, audio-video synchronization is optimized internally but there may still be some devices that display video slightly out of sync with the audio.
+When using NexPlayer to playback audio-video content, audio-video synchronization is optimized internally but there may still be some devices that display video slightly out of sync with the audio.
 To support devices like these, the audio-video synchronization may be set manually using the NexProperty **AV\_SYNC\_OFFSET** and the best value to set this property for a particular device must be determined by guessing and testing.

 The code of the included sample application illustrates how this property can be set to different values for specific devices.